-How to Sell Gift Cards for Cash (Without Getting Scammed)
+The Right and Wrong Way to Sell Gift Cards for Cash

 Get the Most Out of Your Unwanted Gift Cards

-If you enter sweepstakes to win gift cards, chances are that you will end up with a few that you don't really need.
-What are you to do if you aren't really fond of the overpriced coffees that your Starbucks gift card would bring you, or you win a gift card to a restaurant that's not in your area?
+If you enter sweepstakes to win gift cards, chances are that you'll end up with a few that you don't need.
+What should you do if you aren't fond of the overpriced coffees that your Starbucks gift card would bring you, or you win a gift card to a restaurant that's not in your area?
 Here's how you can sell your unwanted gift cards for cash and get as much of your gift card's value as possible.

 Selling Gift Cards for Cash on eBay or Craigslist Is Risky

 Many people think of eBay or Craigslist when they want to make some cash from their unwanted items.
 However, selling gift cards through Craigslist or eBay can make you vulnerable to scammers.

 One gift card scam on eBay works something like this: A buyer purchases a gift card from you and pays through PayPal.
 The buyer then asks you to send them the gift code by email or eBay message.

 Once they receive the gift code, the scammer then spends the balance quickly, then requests a refund through PayPal claiming that they hadn't authorized the purchase.

 Even with the screenshots of the gift code request, PayPal refunds the buyer's money, leaving the seller without either the cash or the gift card.
 In fact, the seller is even worse off, because they are still responsible for the eBay listing fees for the "sale."